-This course develops stenotype machine dexterity; improves fluent reading of stenotype notes and the ability to take dictation at 200 wpm on 5-minute unfamiliar Literary tests with at least 95% accuracy; and continues the development of technical, medical, legal, and general vocabulary, and familiarization with current events.
+This course develops stenotype machine dexterity; improves fluent reading of stenotype notes; develops the ability to take dictation at 200-225 wpm on 5- to 10-minute literary, jury charge, 2-voice and 4-voice tests with 95% to 97.5% accuracy; and continues the acquisition of technical, medical, legal, and general vocabulary, and familiarization with current events.
 Students simulate the role of court reporter in a variety of situations.
 (CSU)